Europe’s digital sovereignty revolution

 Credit: Pixabay

 The EU and the UK are accelerating efforts to reduce dependence on dominant US tech giants by championing open source technologies and digital sovereignty, fostering a new era of tech independence and innovation.
+Open-source software underpins modern cloud infrastructure, making the two inseparable in Europe’s pursuit of digital sovereignty.

 The shift